SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Implement control measures mitigating identified risk.

-The Accountable Executive is responsible to ensuring the aviation SMS is functioning properly across the entire organization.
+The Accountable Executive is responsible for ensuring the aviation SMS is functioning properly across the entire organization.
 In addition to ensuring the SMS is properly implemented, accountable executives must regularly review organizational safety performance.
 Whenever shortcomings are identified, the accountable executive is in charge of directing necessary actions to address substandard SMS elements.

 To help determine whether an aviation SMS is compliant and implemented properly, internal and external auditors review common SMS elements.
 In most cases, these checklists evaluate items found in aviation SMS gap analysis models.
 These models are created by regulatory agencies and standards-setting bodies, such as